 Play your songs at home and in the car frequently, especially during the first few weeks of class.
 Make it available to the music available for your child to listen to while she is playing or before nap or bedtime.
 Create your Family Music Zone account and download the Hello Everybody app for digital versions of the songs and more activity ideas to try!

 Use the songbook to help you learn the songs and get new ideas for musical ideas to use at home.
 The music notation is in the book if you play an instrument and want to play along.
 (Always wanted to learn an instrument?
 Check out our Guitar Class for Grownups!)
 Try using the songbook at storytime instead of a regular book and sing through the songs as you go along.

-Each class has 6- 12 registered children plus their primary caregiver(s).
+Each class has between 6 and 12 registered children, plus their caregiver(s).